Everything you need to know about planning applications and building regulations is listed below.

 This type of application requires less information than a detailed application and is usually used for larger development sites or new builds, you are effectively asking the council to approve the principle of development.
 With the outline application you can ask the planning department to consider certain elements such as scale, access, layout, appearance and landscape.
 If the outline application is approved then we would need to create all the other information required up to the full application standard and submit an application to apply for reserved matters.
 Once the application for all reserved matters have been approved you have the equivalent of a detailed application.

-A listed building includes the exterior and interior of a property, it can also include objects and structures within the curtilage of the building including the garden walls.
-Listed building consent will be needed to demolish a part or a whole building, or to alter or extend it in any way internally or externally which would effect its architectural or historical character.
+A listed building includes the exterior and interior of a property, it can also include objects and structures within the curtilage of the site including the garden walls.
+Listed building consent will be needed to demolish a part or a whole building, or to alter or extend it in any way internally or externally which would affect its architectural or historical character.
 It is always best to check with your local authority Planning Department first, it is a criminal offence to carry out any work without consent prior to works.
 Usually no fee is required by the planning department for this type of application.

 Consent will be required to demolish any building in a conservation area, if it has a volume of more than 115 cubic metres, or to take down any wall, gate or fence higher than one metre, where abutting a highway.
 Usually no fee is required by the council for this type of application.